- Custom Items

 Ready to sample what the world has to offer?
 With this neat idea you can sample tastes from all around the world. https://sprinklesomefun.com/2014/08/tastes-around-the-world-party.html

-As a third-generation Scouter, Pauline is a writer with a passion for giving back to the Guiding and Scouting programs.
+As a third-generation Scouter, Pauline is a writer passionate about giving back to the Guiding and Scouting programs.
 She grew up making beaver buggies with the boys, selling popcorn as a Cub and practicing outdoor skills with the Scouts.
 Instead of moving on to Ventures, she became an assistant leader for Cubs, also known as a Kim.
-Pauline works as a writer for E-Patches & Crests and is proud to pass on her Scouting knowledge to an international audience.
+Pauline is proud to pass on her Scouting knowledge to an international audience.